 Meet The Winners

 Meet the winners of the World Service International Playwriting Competition 2018.
-From Yemen, Nigeria and Belgium (via South Africa), here are the three that battled fierce competition and were chosen out of nearly 1500 entries.
+The writers came from Yemen, Nigeria and Belgium (via South Africa).

 Winner of English as a Second Language prize for A Broken Heart in a Warzone

 Aziz H (a pseudonym) is a Yemeni writer whose play A Broken Heart in a Warzone is set in an unspecified Middle Eastern warzone, plagued by air raids.
 Two thieves use the raids to their advantage, until they stumble on a dramatic domestic drama that raises the stakes.
 In this play, humour is a crucial part of an otherwise grisly situation.

 Aziz says he always wanted to write a dark comedy: “A year ago I read Kurt Vonnegut’s Slaughterhouse 5.
 That novel taught me how to see the world from another angle; to see the funny part of all this misery.”
 He’s an avid consumer of Western television, especially comedy, and credits a lot of his tone to these programmes: “The first TV show I fell in love with was an American show called Scrubs.
 I loved that TV show.
 And there were other shows like Fargo, 6 Feet Under, Dexter.
 Maybe the darker stuff came from these TV shows.”
 The ending, he says, is “realistic”.
 “In fiction some people prefer happy endings, but I don’t think I can write this way.”